Now there’s a fish you may not have considered smoking – the classic carp fish.

 How to Store Smoked Fish Safely

-You can keep smoked carp in the refrigerator for up to two weeks, and in the freezer for up to four months.
+Smoked carp can be kept in the refrigerator for up to two weeks and in the freezer for up to four months.

 I hope you enjoy this tasty fish!
 Just make sure you serve it with some crispy fries!